monicaslgc/agent-triage-kit/README.md

 # agentops-triage-kit

-A small, dependency-free demo of a **multi-agent triage & escalation pipeline** — the pattern behind a lot of "AI ops" tooling: incoming tickets get classified, investigated against known issue patterns, and either auto-resolved or handed to a human, with a full audit trail at every step.
+A small, dependency-free demo of a multi-agent triage and escalation pipeline.
+Tickets come in, get classified, get checked against known issue patterns, and either get auto-resolved or handed off to a human, with a full audit trail along the way.

-This is a portfolio/demo project.
-It's original code, not derived from any employer or client system — it's meant to show the shape of a problem I've worked on professionally (automating triage/escalation for engineering and support workflows), built from scratch as a clean, standalone example.
+This is a portfolio project, not a copy of anything I've built at work.
+It's original code from scratch, meant to show the shape of a problem I deal with professionally (automating triage/escalation for engineering and support workflows) without pulling in any actual employer or client code.

 ## Why this pattern

-Fully autonomous "AI agents" are easy to demo and hard to trust in production.
-The interesting engineering problem isn't the model call — it's the pipeline around it: how confident does an agent need to be before it acts unsupervised, what gets logged for audit, and where's the seam that lets you swap a rule-based stub for a real model without touching the orchestration.
+Autonomous "AI agents" are easy to demo and hard to actually trust.
+In my experience the hard part was never the model call itself, it's the pipeline around it: how confident does an agent need to be before it's allowed to act without a human, what gets logged so you can audit it later, and where do you leave room to swap a rule-based stub for a real model without rewriting the orchestration.

-This project is a minimal, readable answer to that problem.
+This project is my attempt at a minimal, readable answer to that.

 ## Architecture